KirillMcQ/kirillmcq.github.io/README.md

 Changelog:
 V0.0 The first version.
 Just the bare features of underline, highlight, change text color, and italics.
 More to come soon!

+V0.1 Added Use.js for readability.

+V0.2 Added a bullet point button to add a bullet point when clicked.